jheyman/blog/pages/UsingJekyll/index.md

 ### Using jekyll on Windows10

-I followed the instructions for installing Ubuntu's **bash** on Windows10, descrinbed [here](https://jekyllrb.com/docs/windows/), and got it to work well enough.
-As indicated, auto-regeneration does not not (i.e. watch option).
+I followed the instructions for installing Ubuntu's **bash** on Windows10, described [here](https://jekyllrb.com/docs/windows/), and got it to work well enough.
+As indicated, auto-regeneration does not work (i.e. watch option).
 I use this command line when working from bash on Windows:

 	jekyll serve --baseurl= --no-watch